 What happens next?

-Department of Education's Funded Early Education Choice Framework explaining how children aged 2, 3 and 4 can take up a funded early education place, and what information is available to parents.
+Department of Education's Funded Early Education Choice Framework (PDF, 70KB) explaining how children aged 2, 3 and 4 can take up a funded early education place, and what information is available to parents.

 Early Years Pupil Premium (EYPP)

 Read information about the Early Years Pupil Premium (EYPP).